fastruby/blog/_posts/2020-10-09-from-sprockets-to-webpacker.markdown

 ### Reorganization and Reconfiguration

-The Webpacker gem expects files in different locations than Sprockets, and the configuration is different with different concepts an options.
+The Webpacker gem expects files in different locations than Sprockets, and the configuration is different with different concepts and options.

 ## The Styleguide